-We may amend our policy to reflect changes to our business, website or to data protection law or legislation.
+We may amend our policy to reflect changes to our business, website, data protection law or other legislation.
 We therefore ask you revisit this policy on a regular basis to ensure you are familiar with its terms.
 The policy sets out (1) who we are and describes (2) the information we collect (3) what we do with it (4) how you can find out more.

 We collect information on you from this website:

 - when you complete our on-line forms or submit job applications